markvanderloo/accumulate/pkg/vignettes/introduction.md

 - Finally, the argument `fun` is the aggregation function that will be applied to each group.

-Observe that the accumulate funtion is similar to R's built-in `aggregate` function (this is by design).
+Observe that the accumulate function is similar to R's built-in `aggregate` function (this is by design).
 There is a second function called `cumulate` that has an interface that is similar to `dplyr::summarise`.